cormullion/Thebes.jl/docs/src/polys.md

 The `pin()` function accepts an array of 3D points as well as singletons and pairs.
 In this case, the default graphical treatment is to apply the `Luxor.poly(... :stroke)` function to the array of projected 2D points.

-This isn't always going to work perfectly - if the 3D points don't lie in a plane, for example, or if you decide to use `fill` rather than `stroke` actions.

 ## Möbius